PostHog/posthog.com/contents/careers.md

 # Open roles

-## UI
+## Front end developer

 ### Objectives

 PostHog is focussed on growth.
-The quality of our design is a key signal as to the quality of our product when developers are evaluating its potential use, thus greatly influences this.
+The quality of our front end design and interaction is a key signal as to the quality of our product when developers are evaluating its potential use.

-We are looking for someone who can take ownership of this area.
+We are looking for someone who can take ownership of two key areas:

-The starting point would be working with the team and a brand designer to take a rebrand from idea and implementing it onto our website and docs.

-The next step, would be to ensure consistency with the product itself.
-Ongoingly, we would like graphic design work around our blog posts, newsletter and internal pages.
-We also constantly are building new features and input on their design would be very valuable.
+* Work with our designer to create a beautiful new, re-branded website and a best-in-class docs experience.
+* Then, improve the UX of our product.
+You'd be working closely with our engineering team.

+When we say ownership, we really mean it - we are looking for someone proactive and comfortable with autonomy.

-Sidenote: adorable hedgehogs, cool dev focussed stuff.
+Sidenote: adorable hedgehogs, cool dev focussed stuff, remote first and open source.
 What's not to like?

-We're open for ideas here - either you are more a designer than a UX person and the objective is to produce .ai or Figma files for the UX that we can then convert.
-If you're happy using React and can write the components yourself, even better (although not necessary).
-Tell us how you'd approach it.

-Another major positive although not a must have is if you've worked with technical documentation before.

 ### Hiring process

-* Please send us links to some of your previous work and a cover letter
+* Please send us links to some of your previous work if possible and a (short!) cover letter
 * You'll meet our CEO James over Zoom
 * You'll meet our CTO Tim over Zoom
 * We'll pay you normal contracting rates for anywhere between 1-5 days to do some work with us.
-That'll give you a chance to learn how we'd work with you, and for us to see how you work.
+That'll give you a chance to learn how we'd work with you, and for us to see how you work
-* We make a decision with you.
+* We make a decision with you

 ### How to apply

 Email a thoughtful cover letter to [james@posthog.com](mailto:james@posthog.com).
 A good cover letter includes:

-* What makes you a great designer or UI person
+* Why you are passionate about front end development
-* A few links or examples of previous design work
+* A few links or examples of previous work if available
 * What you like/dislike about PostHog
 * How you found us